dij0s/PETAL/thesis/bachelor_thesis.typ

   code()[
     #raw(benchmark_system_prompt, lang: "python")
   ],
   caption: "System prompt for the G-eval benchmarking framework that defines the evaluation criteria and scoring methodology for automated assessment of AI agent responses.
-This prompt instructs the evaluator model to assess responses across four key dimensions: data interpretation accuracy, methodology alignment with energy planning principles, municipal relevance, and technical compliance, using a standardized 1-5 scoring scale.",
+This prompt instructs the evaluator model to assess responses across four key dimensions: data interpretation accuracy, methodology alignment with energy planning principles, municipal relevance and technical compliance, using a standardized 1-5 scoring scale.",
   kind: "prompt",
   supplement: [Prompt],
 ) <benchmark_system_prompt>